curl/curl/docs/libcurl/libcurl-security.md

 The fact that FTP uses two connections makes it vulnerable in a way that is hard to avoid.

+# Active FTP passes on the local IP address

+If you use curl/libcurl to do *active* FTP transfers, curl will pass on the address of your local IP to the remote server - even when for example using a SOCKS or HTTP proxy in between curl and the target server.

 # Denial of Service

 A malicious server could cause libcurl to effectively hang by sending data